-The tuition rate of the semester of entry remains consistent for MBA professionals students throughout the six (6) consecutive semesters of the program.
+The tuition rate of the semester of entry remains consistent for MBA professional students throughout the six (6) consecutive semesters of the program.

 MBA for Professionals students, who remain enrolled in the program after the six consecutive semesters of enrollment, will pay the tuition rate of the current academic year.